igs-jcsilva-lab/ISCA/README.md

 12. Assemble those that SPAdes could not using HGA+Scaffold Builder.
   * `wrap_HGA.py`
   * `wrap_Scaffold_Builder.py`
-13. Rerun global alignment using these new assemblies.
+13. Rerun alignment using these new assemblies.
-  * `threaded_global_alignment.py`
+  * `threaded_alignment.py`
 14. Assess these new assemblies.
   * `threaded_assess_alignment.py`
 15. Build a dataset for those that cannot align